graphhopper/geocoder-converter/README.md

 The goal of this project is to use different geocoders using the [GraphHopper Geocoding API](https://graphhopper.com/api/1/docs/geocoding/).
 GraphHopper provides a hosted version of the geocoding converter via the GraphHopper Geocoding API.
 You can select which service is used by attaching `provider=[PROVIDER_NAME]` to your geocoding query.
-All providers provide basic geocoding functions, but all provide different features, allow to use some additional parameters or don't support some of the parameters of the default provider of the GraphHopper Geocoding API.
+All providers provide basic geocoding functions, but all provide different features, allow to use some additional parameters, or don't support some of the parameters of the default provider of the GraphHopper Geocoding API.
 If a parameter is missing, please feel free to open an issue or a pull request to add it.

 ### Geocoding (forward)

 A sample geocoding query against the GraphHopper Geocoding API looks like this: